Summary

 Professional valuators, like those at BA FL|GA|HI, use financial statements strategically to assess a company’s value accurately.
 We will look at your revenues and expenses, your general ledger, and your business operations to see what best reflects the “truth” of your company.

 To utilize the statements, the appraisers will first normalize them.
+During the normalization process, operating expenses are carefully reviewed to ensure they accurately reflect the company’s core operational performance.
 After conducting the normalization process, the appraisers will have a better ability to compare the business in question to similar industries and companies.

 Why are adjustments necessary?